Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 Derrick White Insights vs. the 76ers

-- White's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- He's connected on 1.8 threes per game, or 11.3% of his team's makes from beyond the arc this season.

-- The 76ers are the third-best defensive team in the NBA, giving up 110.9 points per contest.
+- Allowing 110.9 points per contest, the 76ers are the third-ranked squad in the NBA on defense.

-- The 76ers are the second-ranked squad in the league, conceding 41.2 rebounds per game.
+- On the boards, the 76ers have allowed 41.2 rebounds per contest, which puts them second in the NBA.

-- The 76ers are the sixth-ranked squad in the league, giving up 24.2 assists per game.
+- Looking at assists, the 76ers are ranked sixth in the league, allowing 24.2 per contest.

-- In terms of 3-pointers, the 76ers have conceded 11.6 makes per contest, fifth in the league.
+- Conceding 11.6 made 3-pointers per contest, the 76ers are the fifth-ranked team in the NBA.

 Derrick White vs. the 76ers